boku-inc/boku-api-docs/boku-api-auth/README.md

 ## Request / Response Flow

 * With every HTTP request, the client must submit an **Authorization** header advertising their identity, and authenticating the request as from them.
-* If for any reason the submitted Authorization is deemed invalid by the sever, a HTTP **401 Unauthorized** response will be returned.
+* If for any reason the submitted Authorization is deemed invalid by the server, a HTTP **401 Unauthorized** response will be returned.
     - The body of this error response should be text/plain, so as to be application layer API agnostic.
     - Authentication / Authorization related error responses will not be signed by the server.
 * If the submitted Authorization is deemed correct, the request will be processed and an application specific response returned.